mateusz-bryll/10xDevs/README.md

 **Backend (`src/backend/TaskFlow.Server/appsettings.Development.json`)**:

-The backend is pre-configured to connect to the local PostgreSQL Docker container:
+The backend is pre-configured to connect to the local PostgreSQL and Redis Docker containers:

 ```json
 {